Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Introduction

-In recent decades, most of our knowledge about the vertical structure of gas in nearby galaxies has come from observations of the ionized component traced by H$\alpha$ \citep{voig13, elliott26}, X-rays \citep{locatelly24} and radio continuum \citep{Krause18}, as well as the neutral HI gas \citep{halogas_2011} and dust \citep{Verst13}.
-Among the different phases, the molecular gas component remains the least studied, despite its crucial role in determining the total molecular hydrogen content and indirectly controlling star formation rates. \ Nearby edge-on spiral galaxies are the perfect laboratory to study the cycle of matter from the disk outward to the intergalactic medium (IGM).
-The unique orientation of highly-inclined galaxies makes it easier to unambiguously determine the distribution of their out-of-plane gas thanks to the significant reduction of the dust extinction effects at high vertical distances and the reduction of ambiguities along the line of sight.
-For these reasons, many authors have chosen this kind of galaxies to study and characterize the different (out/in)flow processes and measure the vertical extent of the gas and dust.
-Galaxies such as NGC\,5775 \citep{reach2025}, NGC 2683 \citep{jiao25}, NGC 4244 \citep{zsch11} and M82 \citep{wang24} have served as case studies of the outflow mechanisms and disk-halo dynamics in edge-on galaxies.
+In recent decades, most of our knowledge about the vertical structure of gas in nearby galaxies has come from observations of the ionized component traced by H$\alpha$ \citep{voig13, elliott26}, X-rays \citep{locatelly24}\lancom{,} and \lancom{the} radio continuum \citep{Krause18}, as well as the neutral $\HI$ gas \citep{halogas_2011, Marasco19} and dust \citep{Verst13}.
+Among the different phases, the molecular gas component remains the least studied, despite its crucial role in determining the total molecular hydrogen content and indirectly controlling \lancom{SFRs}.
+Nearby edge-on spiral galaxies are the perfect laboratory to study the cycle of matter from the disk outward to the intergalactic medium (IGM).
+The unique orientation of highly inclined galaxies makes it easier to unambiguously determine the distribution of their out-of-plane gas thanks to the significant reduction of the dust extinction effects at high vertical distances and the reduction of ambiguities along the line of sight.
+For these reasons, many authors have chosen galaxies of this kind to study and characterize the different (out \lancom{and} in)flow processes and measure the vertical extent of the gas and dust.
+Galaxies such as NGC\,5775 \citep{reach2025}, NGC 2683 \citep{jiao25}, NGC 4244 \citep{zsch11}\lancom{,} and M82 \citep{wang24} have served as case studies \lancom{for} the outflow mechanisms and disk-halo dynamics in edge-on galaxies.